ashtonjamesd/semantic-interpretation/written/p1_evaluator/evaluator.md

 To correctly handle all of these cases, we need a strategy to parse the numbers from the input string.
 We will start by creating a class to encapsulate the behavior of the evaluator and a method for parsing the number tokens.

+The source will be provided through the constructor and will remain immutable thereafter.
+Additionally, all whitespace in the source string will be removed to simplify the parsing process.

 ```
 public class Evaluator {